Clock server (UNIX)

-Commands are specified by instructions found in crontab files, which are accessed via the crontab utility.
+Commands are specified by instructions found in crontab files, which you can access via the crontab utility.

 To minimize overhead, cron examines the contents of the files in /var/spool/cron/crontabs when it first comes up, and then reexamines only those that have been changed via the crontab utility.

 Errors cause diagnostic messages to be written to standard error.
-If -v is specified, log messages are written to the standard error.
+If you specify -v, log messages are written to the standard error.